 But his game didn’t stop there.
 Purple, blue, fine linen, and crimson, the wondrous fabrics used to furnish temples worshipped him.
 He was also the expert engraver and competent to work out designs with artists and architects from all walks of life.
 Just the kind of guy you need in your team.

 If the folks in your network, those you serve, were to write a recommendation about you, who would they say you are?

 By the time I got to the end of the second chapter of 2 Chronicles, in the Bible, I had only one desire; to become the Huram-Abi of writing and entrepreneurship training.
 To master my art, so to speak.

 I shut the good book and bowed my head to meet the questioning gaze of my kitchen’s pink ceramic tiles.
 No doubt I have been in my trade long enough.
 But I wonder if the people I have ghostwritten for and those I have trained think as masterfully of me, as King Hiram of Tyre thought of this humble subject.

 The reason most entrepreneurs and intrapreneurs feel stuck has little to do with the money they make, though the large world thinks it is.
 They are baffled at their network’s failure to mention them in meetings they can’t attend.
 They wonder why their kings suggest total strangers when a service they offer is needed, while they believe they would do a better job.

 Friend, becoming Huram-Abi has nothing to do with the family you were born into.
 Or your social media bragging.
 It is a marriage between the acts of the masterful craftsman and a scoop of John Wannamaker’s game.

 So if you want the king to call your name at the mention of your trade, master your art.

-- Speak well of the kings who refer you to their allies.
-And when you serve them, leave a sweet taste in their mouths.
+And when you serve them, leave them with a sweet taste in their mouths.